03 February 2015

 I turned off responsive mode in Chrome and pressed refresh and it was little bit of a mess.
 The fonts were large and the text way too wide, but both of these were easily fixed: I just added a max-width to the container div, and removing some of the line-height, and then tweaked the font sizes.
 I found the following things helped:

-• Make line heights use perecentages as the units so that they scale with the font size
+- Make line heights use perecentages as the units so that they scale with the font size

-• When the screen is narrow, you want to size headers relative to the width.
-When the screen is wide, you want to size them relative to the height.
-So I ended up using vmin for header units, which achieves this.
+screen is wide, you want to size them relative to the height.
+So I ended up using

-• Set the max-width of images to 100% so that when the page shrinks, the images shrink with it.
+so that when the page shrinks, the images shrink with it.
 This is not a perfect approach to responsive images but is amazingly simple and worked well for my site.

 The results